nodejs/node/doc/api/vm.markdown

-This function is useful for creating a sandbox that can be used to run multiple scripts, e.g. if you were emulating a web browser it could be used to create a single sandbox representing a window's global object, then run all `<script>` tags together inside that sandbox.
+This function is useful for creating a sandbox that can be used to run multiple scripts, e.g. if you were emulating a web browser it could be used to create a single sandbox representing a window’s global object, then run all `<script>` tags together inside that sandbox.

 [2]: http://es5.github.io/#x15.1